Community Advisory Committees (CACs), Community Advisory Board (CAB), Citizen Participation Plan

 Citizens Advisory Board

 The Citizens Advisory Board (CAB) is made up of the presidents of the city’s 23 communities or Community Advisory Committees (CACs).
-It meets monthly in City Council chambers at City Hall on the third Monday of each month (dates may change on occasion) at 7 p.m. in order to achieve increased citizen input and involvement in governmental and community development efforts of the City of Birmingham.
+It meets monthly in City Council chambers at City Hall on the third Monday of each month (dates may change on occasion) in order to achieve increased citizen input and involvement in governmental and community development efforts of the City of Birmingham.
 The public is welcome to attend.

 Elections for officers are held every year following the elections for neighborhood officers which are held on even-numbered years and the successful resolution of any appeals following those elections.